-In 2017, after finding the courage to leave an abusive marriage which left my life in ruins, I returned to Istanbul to take up a teaching position at the university.
+I had applied for and gotten a teaching position at the university.
 With the help of a colleague I rented a flat in Fener, a district of Istanbul I knew very little about.

 She called her old landlord and asked if he had anything available and he said that we were in luck.
 A tenant had just moved out and we could swing by and have a look.
-When she pointed out where the place was on the map, all that I could tell was that I would be living close to the historic part of the city, a short bus ride up from the Halic metro stop.
+When she pointed out where the place was on the map, all that I could tell was that I would be living on the edge of the Golden Horn, close to Eminönü and Fatih and a short bus ride up from the Halic metro stop.

-My flat was tiny but cosy with wooden floors and ceiling.
-On the floor, there was a lovely woven red kilim and on the bed, satin turquoise cushions embroidered with a classic pomegranate pattern.
-There was also a small alcove with a bench and desk that looked out on the cobbled street below.
+My flat was tiny but cosy with wooden floors and a wooden ceiling.
+On the floor, there was a lovely woven red and pink kilim and on the bed, satin turquoise cushions embroidered with a classic pomegranate pattern.
+There was also a small alcove with a bench and desk where I could write which looked out on the cobbled street below.
 Most importantly the flat had a good shower, a soft bed and a sturdy lock on the front door.

 On my first morning in the flat, I was awoken by the pecking of a crow on the adjacent rooftop.
 At first, I wasn’t sure where I was.
 The bed – with its softness and warmth – swallowed me up whole like the arms of a lover.
 It was difficult to get up and while I stared at the ceiling, I realised just how tired I had been from the years I had spent trying to please someone who was impossible to please.